RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Connections.md

 This guide describes how to manage/secure DBeaver database connections.
 It is designed for System administrators.
-Regular users should check [[this|Connect-to-database]] guide.
+Regular users should check [this](Connect-to-database) guide.

 ### Provide predefined connections
 DBeaver keeps connections information in project folder.
 By default all projects reside in [[workspace|Workspace-Location]].